-These findings in humans are consistent with previous canine obesity30,31,32 studies and the interim findings in the Golden Retriever Lifetime Study (GRLS).
+These recent findings are consistent with previous canine obesity30,31,32 studies and the interim findings in the Golden Retriever Lifetime Study (GRLS).
 At the Aug 21, 2018 Fetch dvm360 conference in Kansas City, Missy Simpson, DVM, PhD, epidemiologist for the Morris Animal Foundation’s GRLS presented.
-Compared to intact dogs, dogs that underwent gonadectomy (spay or neuter) when they were 1 year old or younger faced a two-times higher risk for overweight or obesity.
+Dr. Simpson reported that compared to intact dogs, dogs that underwent gonadectomy (spay or neuter) when they were 1 year old or younger faced a two-times higher risk for overweight or obesity.
 Dogs older than 1 year had a 40% increased risk for overweight or obesity.
 Further, Dr. Simpson shared that for every year older the dog was when gonadectomy occurred, it reduced the risk of overweight and obesity by 70%.

 - Insulin Resistance and Type 2 Diabetes

 - Cranial Cruciate Ligament Injury